marmelab/react-admin/docs/Show.md

 - `className` is passed to the tab *header*
 - `contentClassName` is passed to the tab *content*

-You can also opt out the location synchronization by passing `false` to the `syncWithLocation` prop of the `<TabbedShowLayout>` component, in which case, the `path` prop on the `Tab` components will be ignored.
+You can also opt out the location synchronization by passing `false` to the `syncWithLocation` prop of the `<TabbedShowLayout>` component.
+This allows e.g. to have several `<TabbedShowLayout>` components in a page.

 {% raw %}
 ```jsx